 Once captured the photos are displayed as thumbnail images and are named using date and time.
 If you tap on a thumbnail image it will open a higher resolution version of that image.
 If you wish to delete the photo, select the Delete button to the right of the image.

-Tip: Ideally, the first image you take should be the 'headshot' or image that best captures all aspects of the structure, however any of the BIS pictures can be selected as the default picture that appears in PMS.
+Tip: Ideally, the first image you take should be the 'headshot' or image that best captures all aspects of the structure

 B6.1 BIS - Save As Draft